Jellyfishbot : Iadys water decontamination robot

 Several working sessions with Orange 5G Lab allowed IADYS to clarify their needs, prepare the tests in 5G and integrate it within the existing product.

-A word from the Orange 5G Lab team
+the Orange 5G Lab team

 « When we start working with a company, they usually have an initial idea about how they will use 5G.
 Each trial then opens up new opportunities and allows us to map out a usage path gradually.
 This, therefore, requires several visits to the Orange 5G Lab and leads to various product developments and evolutions.
 In practice, it is about how 5G can integrate an existing product and the improvements that this will bring.
 It is also about evaluating the developments that will have to be done to ensure the integration of 5G.
 In the case of IADYS, this groundwork allowed us to define the importance of adding a high-quality camera on the front of the boat, a 5G connection module, waterproof protection… Together, we validated certain use cases and discarded those on which 5G was not going to have any impact.” » Julien Peraudeau, Orange 5G Lab project manager.